M

 Check out the sample online English teaching resume below for inspiration:

-The next step, and often the most dreaded one, to get an online teaching job is the interview.
+The next step in getting an online teaching job, and often the most dreaded one, is the interview.
 Most online teaching jobs require several things during the interview process, including the typical Q&A as well as a demo teaching lesson.
-Don’t panic!
+Don’t panic.
 You’ll likely get detailed instructions on what the employer is looking for in this demo teaching session, and you can even find example videos on YouTube, like the one below, so you know what to expect.

-Here are some common online English teaching job interview questions and how to respond!
+Here are a few more common online English teaching job interview questions and how to respond.

 Step 6: Keep growing your online teaching career